farcasterxyz/hub-monorepo/CONTRIBUTING.md

 2. Check that the version bumps are consistent with our versioning system
 3. Check that all CHANGELOG.mds represent the important changes made
 4. Check in all the files and merge the branch to main
-5. Checkout main, pull down to the merged commit (should be latest) and run `yarn changeset publish`
+5. Checkout main, pull down to the merged commit (should be latest) and run `yarn build`
+6. Publish changes by running `yarn changeset publish`
-6. Manually tag Hubble with `git tag -a @farcaster/hubble@<version>` if version was changed..
+7. Manually tag Hubble with `git tag -a @farcaster/hubble@<version>` if version was changed..
-7. Update the `@latest` tag: `git tag -f @latest`
+8. Update the `@latest` tag: `git tag -f @latest`
-8. Push all tags to the remote repo: `git push origin @latest --force && git push origin HEAD --tags`
+9. Push all tags to the remote repo: `git push origin @latest --force && git push origin HEAD --tags`
-9. Create a GitHub Release for Hubble, marking it as the latest.
+10. Create a GitHub Release for Hubble, marking it as the latest.
-10. If this is a non-patch change, create an NFT for the release.
+11. If this is a non-patch change, create an NFT for the release.

 ### 3.7 Working in Rust